Vivian-Portfolio/Vivian-Portfolio-Data-Project-Documentation/README_TEMPLATE.md

 **Outcome:**  Successfully extracted meaningful insights from the patient dataset, revealing that the average patient age is 41, 27 patients were diagnosed with hypertension, the North region has the highest patient count, the average cholesterol level for diabetic patients is 203 mg/dL, Tamiflu is the most prescribed medication, and patient visits vary significantly by month.

+## Key Questions Answered
+- What is the average age of patients?
+- How many patients have been diagnosed with hypertension?
+- Which region has the highest number of patients?
+- What is the average cholesterol level for patients with diabetes?
+- Which medication is prescribed most often?
+- How many patients visited the hospital in each month of the year?
+- What is the distribution of patients by gender?

 ---

 ## 2. Objectives